 Staples is the world's largest office products company, serving consumers and businesses in 25 countries worldwide.
 It was the first office supplies superstore when it was founded in 1986, and began to establish a global presence in the 1990s, initially through local partnerships, and later with acquisitions including Neat Ideas in the UK and Corporate Express in the Netherlands and other countries.
 In recent years, though, traditional office supplies retailers have been hit hard by competition from Walmart and Amazon.
 In 2015, in an attempt to bolster its position, Staples agreed to acquire its main rival Office Depot for $6.3bn.
 However, that merger was challenged by the FTC.
 The two companies went to court to argue their case but without success.
 The plan was abandoned in May 2016, forcing Staples to seek a new strategy.
 It began to offload its international network later that year, with deals to sell its European and Australasian stores in early 2017.
-Shortly afterwards it agreed to be acquired by private equity investor Sycamore Partners for $6.9bn.
+Shortly afterwards it was acquired by private equity investor Sycamore Partners for $6.9bn.
 As of early 2017, Staples had around 1,560 stores in North America as well as a wide-reaching direct delivery service.
 A few international stores continue to operate in Latin America, and it has a delivery service in China.
 Revenues for the year to Jan 2017 were $18.2bn, and the group reported a $1.5bn net loss as a result of impairment charges against discontinued operations.
 Own brand products under the Staples and Quill banners accounted for more than a quarter of sales during the year.
-Shira Goodman succeeded Ron Sargent as group CEO in 2016.
+Shira Goodman succeeded Ron Sargent as group CEO in 2016, but was herself replaced in 2018 by former Coke executive Sandy Douglas.
 The business was founded by Tom Stemberg and Leo Kahn, rival supermarket operators who joined forces with the aim of adopting the warehouse-style deep discount format already used by Toys R Us, and then being implemented in other retail sectors by the likes of Walmart and Home Depot.
 They considered several different market sectors before settling on office supplies.
 Adbrands no longer profiles this company but subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which agencies handle advertising for Staples?
 Find out more from Adbrands Account Assignments